Welcome to my blog!

 Art has been a major part of my life since before i could speak.
 My mother said that of my first few words, two of them were the colors “green” and “blue” which i first excitedly stammered out as she demonstrated the magic of blue and yellow mixing to become green while we did finger paintings together.
 The sense of real magic & wonder i must have felt then persists in my work and outlook today.
 I’m inspired by the pursuit of understanding, by creation and creativity, by dreams & imagination, by nature & life, by both the broad cosmos and the commonly overlooked little wondrous things.
 For me, creating visual art is a centering meditative exercise & tool for personal growth and expression.
 It is a space through which i seek to convey intuitive feelings, conceptual narratives and visions, and provocative questions.
 Through my work, i hope to bring to viewers a resonant sense of contemplation or inspiration.

-Currently, my mediums of choice are acrylic paint on canvas, digital fractal flames, digital paintings and design.
+Currently, my focuses are acrylic paint on canvas, digital fractal flames, digital paintings and design, and nature based crafts and jewelry.
 Nature, mysticism and symbolism are common focuses in my work.

 ~On Fractals and Fractal Art~